neurospin-projects/2022_cambroise_surfaugment/README.md

 For HBN FSIQ prediction, you would require 3 aditional files:
-- **clinical_data.npy**: an array with 2 dimensions, the first corresponding to the subjects, the second to the different score values.
+- **clinical_data.npy**: an array with 2 dimensions, the first corresponding to the subjects, the second to the different scores.
 - **clinical_subjects.npy**: the list of subjects with the same ordering as in the previous file.
 - **clinical_names.npy** the list of feature names for the `clinical_data`